rotoglup/nll_image_compare_report/README.md

 ![Usage illustration](doc/usage-illustration.gif)

+# Usage

+Drop an images folder on the executable - the HTML report will be written in the folder.

 Image names are used to detect the image variants, based on the `-` character.

 For example, the two images :